 During 2013, the church made the very difficult decision to sell the existing church buildings as the condition of these buildings was deteriorating so much they were becoming a serious liability.
 The buildings were sold very quickly and an arrangement was reached with the new owners which allowed the members to meet in a rented room in the old chapel until the completion of the new building.

 The new building, the 5th Upper Chapel, was completed in September 2020 and is single storey of approximately 150m2 of floor area and of natural stone construction with large areas of glass.
 There is a dedicated worship area which will seat 40 people and a multi-purpose room which is separated by a folding partition and which can be opened to make one large room with a seating capacity for 80 people.
-The building has a modern kitchen and three small meeting rooms.
+The building has a modern kitchen, storage and meeting rooms.
 The Robert Thompson communion table, chair, baptism font and lectern from the 4th chapel and one of the old pews, reduced in length, have been refurbished by ‘the mouseman’ and are a link to the past.
 The 1717 foundation stone from the first Upper Chapel has been built into the entrance lobby.